 Mr. Gates has served as managing director, chief technology & information officer of LPL Financial since July 2021.
 In this role he is responsible for managing all aspects of the Company's technology and systems applications.
 He leads an information technology organization responsible for delivering technology solutions and market-leading platforms that enable positive, compelling experiences for our advisors, enterprises and employees.
 Mr. Gates joined LPL Financial in 2018 with nearly two decades of senior-level management experience focused on the application of technology to solve business challenges on a global scale.
 Before joining LPL Financial, Mr. Gates led product management and engineering teams at PayPal from 2011 to 2018, focusing on internal technology platforms, merchant and consumer experiences, risk and security, and global operations.
-Prior to that, he led a number of technology from 2002 to 2011.
+Prior to that, he led a number of technology organizations at Bank of America, culminating in leadership of Bank of America's Contact Center Technology from 2002 to 2011.
 Mr. Gates earned his B.S. in biomedical engineering from Vanderbilt University and has successfully completed multiple leadership, continuing education and certification programs from several organizations.